<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Customers have negative associations with your company.

 If you’ve been through a scandal or made a bad business decision, you’ll want to correct the perception of your company as soon as possible.
-Rebranding can help with this – after any issues have been resolved and the public relations crisis has died down, of course.
-Also, even if you haven’t made any big mistakes, misinformation or other circumstances beyond your control can stain your reputation.
+Rebranding can help with this – after any issues have been resolved and the public relations crisis has died down.
+Also, even if you haven’t made big mistakes, misinformation or circumstances beyond your control can stain your reputation.
 Making certain changes can help outwardly align your brand with your true values.

-As previously mentioned, rebranding isn’t as simple as making a few visual updates.
+As mentioned, rebranding isn’t as simple as making a few visual updates.
 Doing that alone would be considered more of a small brand refresh, which is certainly a route you can take.
-A rebrand should be reserved for scenarios like those above as the process requires a lot of time, money, and hard work.
-If you’re not in that boat, here’s a little more information about how you can make some immediate and helpful changes.
+A rebrand should be reserved for scenarios like those above as the process requires significant time, money, and hard work.
+If you’re not in that boat, here’s more information about how you can make some immediate and helpful changes.

 Conducting a brand refresh is a great method for modernizing your image while maintaining your core identity.
-Although changes are typically made to these elements during a more extensive rebrand as well, you may consider updating your logo, color palette, fonts, slogan, or writing style.
+Although changes are typically made to these elements during a more extensive rebrand, you may consider updating your logo, color palette, fonts, slogan, or writing style.
 These decisions should still be made strategically and backed by market research and competitor analysis.

 If your company’s look is outdated or lackluster, a brand refresh can give you the appeal and competitive edge you’ve been missing.
 However, it’s important not to take things too far.
 Even during a full rebrand, you want to remain recognizable and retain some of what customers know and love, so they don’t get confused and opt for another brand.

-Once you’ve pinpointed why you want to conduct a rebrand, you can either be confident that your company would benefit from a complete makeover, or you can opt for more appropriate cosmetic changes.
+Once you’ve pinpointed why you want to conduct a rebrand, you can either be confident that your company would benefit from a complete makeover or opt for more appropriate cosmetic changes.
 Even a small brand refresh can put you back in the spotlight or draw attention from new audiences.
 Just be sure to implement brand changes slowly, thoughtfully, and consistently.

-Also, if you start down the path toward a full rebrand, you must commit to seeing it through.
-Doing time-consuming research or spending money having a designer create a bunch of new content for you and then turning around to never actually implement any of this would be a painful waste.
-Not to mention that if you start to roll out some of the changes but don’t follow through with the entire strategic campaign, your audiences may end up more confused and frustrated than ever.
+Also, if you start a full rebrand, you must commit to seeing it through.
+Doing time-consuming research or spending money having a designer create new content for you and then never implementing any of this would be a painful waste.
+Plus, if you start to roll out some of the changes but don’t follow through with the entire strategic campaign, your audiences may be more confused and frustrated than ever.

-A successful rebrand is no easy feat and requires a shift in the overall mentality of the company.
+A successful rebrand is no easy feat and requires a company to shift its overall mentality.
 So, you must have a good “why” behind your actions.
 Then, if you seek the proper professional help and manage the process well, you will likely reap the benefits for years to come.